trujilml/team-profile-generator/README.md

 node index.js

-It is recommended that you start with a directory structure that looks like this:

-.
-├── __tests__/             //jest tests
-│   ├── Employee.test.js
-│   ├── Engineer.test.js
-│   ├── Intern.test.js
-│   └── Manager.test.js
-├── dist/                  // rendered output (HTML) and CSS style sheet
-├── lib/                   // classes
-├── src/                   // template helper code
-├── .gitignore             // indicates which folders and files Git should ignore ├── index.js               // runs the application
-└── package.json

 IMPORTANT
-Make sure that you remove dist from the .gitignore file so that Git will track this folder and include it when you push up to your application's repository.

 The application must have these classes: Employee, Manager, Engineer, and Intern.
 The tests for these classes (in the _tests_ directory) must all pass.